agilestacks/components/gitlab-ce/README.md

 * component.postgresql.url

 If the `url` is not supplied,  it will guess the url by synthesizing the postgres service name and namespace.

+This also leverages traefk-acm and the kubernetes OCDC Issuer (Dex)

+* name: component.ingress.fqdn
+* name: component.ingress.ssoUrlPrefix
+* name: component.ingress.protocol
+* name: kubernetes.oidc_issuer_fqdn

+* This also currently needs to register its own ELB for the `git` subdomain.
+So it also requires.

+* name: component.gitlab.acm_certificate.arn - this is retrieved by default from ACM_CERTIFICATE_ARN

 # GitLab Community Edition